-It is imperative that anyone who ejected from a car in a crash caused by another person to call now The Law Firm of David C. Chavez, LLC an experienced Personal Injury Attorney.
+It is imperative that anyone who ejected from a car in a crash caused by another person to call now David C. Chavez Law Firm an experienced Personal Injury Attorney.
 David C. Chavez is recognized as a Top 10 Top 100 and Super Lawyer in the Personal Injury Field.

 We have the experience and resources to evaluate your claim.
 Call now at 505-865-9696.

-After a serious crash, The Law Firm of David C. Chavez, LLC, is here to help.
+After a serious crash, David C. Chavez Law Firm, is here to help.
 Call 505-865-9696 or contact us online so we can start the evaluation of your claim.